What costs more? A large personal loan or a credit card?

 Also, credit cards are an ongoing credit facility, so if you have a limit of $5000, you can re-use it over and over, up to this limit.

 A personal loan is money borrowed from a lender to help pay for a personal expense (such as a holiday, housing bond, medical expense, consolidate debts etc) which is then paid back over a set length of time with set repayments.

-Personal loans cannot be re-used, so you borrow the money once, and then you simply repay it.
+Personal loans cannot be re-used, so you borrow the money once, and then you repay it.

-So knowing each of their purposes, you should be forming an idea of firstly what is more suited to your specific need.
+Knowing each of their purposes, you should be forming an idea of which one is more suited to your specific need.

-Next, to help you work out which way to go, answer the following 2 questions:
+To help you work out which way to go, answer the following questions:

 Your credit score and history will greatly impact your ability to obtain a credit card or personal loan.

 If you have very good credit, then obtaining either should be achievable.
 If you have bad credit then generally a credit card will be harder to get than a personal loan because it does not have structured repayments and can more easily get out of control.